pymc-devs/pymc-examples/myst_nbs/splines/spline.myst.md

 B
 ```

-The b-spline basis is plotted below, showing the "domain" of each piece of the spline.
-The height of each curve indicates how "influential" the corresponding model covariate (one per spline region) will be on model's "inference" of that region.
+The b-spline basis is plotted below, showing the *domain* of each piece of the spline.
+The height of each curve indicates how influential the corresponding model covariate (one per spline region) will be on model's inference of that region.
-(The quotes are to indicate that these words were chosen to help with interpretation and are not the proper mathematical terms.)
 The overlapping regions represent the knots, showing how the smooth transition from one region to the next is formed.

 ```{code-cell} ipython3
 spline_df = (